-Prior to occupation of the development a minimum of 1 Swift brick and 1 bat brick shall be incorporated into each building at eaves height.

-Reason - In the interests of enhancing biodiversity.

-16 Prior to the commencement of any works on site, all trees on site (other than those marked for felling on the approved plans) and those which have Root Protection Areas which fall within the site shall be retained and protected.
+- Prior to occupation of the development a minimum of 1 Swift brick and 1 bat brick shall be incorporated into each building at eaves height. - Reason In the interests of enhancing biodiversity. - Prior to the commencement of any works on site, all trees on site (other than those marked for felling on the approved plans) and those which have Root Protection Areas which fall within the site shall be retained and protected.
 Protection methods shall be strictly in accordance with BS 5837 2012: Trees in Relation to Design, Demolition and Construction.
-Protection measures, once in place, shall remain in place for the duration of construction.

-Reason - To ensure a satisfactory standard of development and environmental quality and to reserve the rights of the Planning Authority.

-17 Storm water drainage from all paved surfaces, including the access, shall be disposed of by means of suitable Sustainable Urban Drainage Systems to meet the requirements of best management practices.

-Reason - To ensure the provision of effective drainage for the site.

-The developer shall ensure that during the construction of the development that all surface water is controlled, treated and discharged under the principles of SUDS, as contained in the SUDS Manual (C697) and Site Handbook for the Construction of SUDS (C698) published by CIRIA, all to the satisfaction of the Council as Flood Authority.

-Reason - To ensure the provision of effective drainage for the site.

-Where site boundaries affect trees, the development shall fully comply with, respect and remain full accordance with BS5387 2012 "Trees in relation to construction, demolition and construction."

-Reason - To ensure a satisfactory standard of development and environmental quality and to reserve the rights of the Planning Authority.
+Protection measures, once in place, shall remain in place for the duration of construction. - Reason To ensure a satisfactory standard of development and environmental quality and to reserve the rights of the Planning Authority. - 17 Storm water drainage from all paved surfaces, including the access, shall be disposed of by means of suitable Sustainable Urban Drainage Systems to meet the requirements of best management practices. - Reason To ensure the provision of effective drainage for the site. - The developer shall ensure that during the construction of the development that all surface water is controlled, treated and discharged under the principles of SUDS, as contained in the SUDS Manual (C697) and Site Handbook for the Construction of SUDS (C698) published by CIRIA, all to the satisfaction of the Council as Flood Authority. - Reason To ensure the provision of effective drainage for the site. - Where site boundaries affect trees, the development shall fully comply with, respect and remain full accordance with BS5387 2012 "Trees in relation to construction, demolition and construction." - Reason To ensure a satisfactory standard of development and environmental quality and to reserve the rights of the Planning Authority. - Reason In the interests of visual amenity; to ensure a satisfactory standard of local environmental quality. - 20 Prior to commencement of development details of the boundary treatment for the northern site boundary shall be submitted for the approval of the Council as Planning Authority.
+The scheme as approved shall be implemented in accordance with the agreed details. - Reason In the interests of visual and residential amenity.

-Development shall not commence on site until an evaluation for the potential of the site to be affected by contamination by a previous use has been undertaken and, as a minimum, a Preliminary Risk Assessment (Phase 1 Desk Study) has been submitted for consideration and accepted by the Council as Planning Authority.
-If the preliminary risk assessment identifies the need for further assessment, an intrusive investigation shall be undertaken to identify;

-- i. the nature, extent and type(s) of contamination on the site - ii. measures to treat/remove contamination to ensure the site is fit for the use proposed - iii. measures to deal with contamination during construction works - iv. condition of the site on completion of decontamination measures.

-Prior to the completion or bringing into use of any part of the development the measures to decontaminate the site shall be fully implemented in accordance with the scheme subsequently agreed by the Council as Planning Authority.
-Validation that the scheme has been fully implemented must also be submitted to the Council as Planning Authority.

-Reason - In order to deal appropriately any ground contamination.